Arti2189/quinstreet-app/README.md

 - Custom form inputs with error handling
 - Phone number input with automatic formatting
 - Validation for all fields with appropriate error messages
-- Form submission with timeout handling
+- Form submission with timeout handling.
+Since API doesn't respond, the form automatically changes text from submitting to submitted

 ### UI Components
 - Animated background color